ThatCrispyToast/FTC-Robot-Code/README.md

 - Lingering Sense of Existential Dread (Already Here)
 - Guides -i.e Troubleshooting Guide, Config Guide, ect.- (Coming Soon)

-> Sorry if the codes a bit of a mess, its just like my personality: somewhere between 'soft' and 'trying to drown children'
+> Sorry if the codes a bit of a mess, its just like my personality: somewhere between 'soft and organized' and 'trying to drown children' - Aniket